cudaman73/100-Days-of-Code/15 - Coffee Machine/readme.md

 Needs:
 * Make three hot flavors
 * Has internal resources that need to be managed
-* Has to be coin operated (input pennies, nickels, and dimes)
+* Has to be coin operated (input pennies, nickels, dimes, and quarters)

 Requirements:
 * Print report of inventory